oberdiek/latex-tds/readme.txt

 The most important advice I can give: `forget it'!
 The purpose of the source files are rather to show, what was done in which way.
-The *-tds.zip files are the goal of the project, not the build process.
+The *.zip with TDS trees are the goal of the project, not the build process.
 Some remarks, if someone wants to build the modules himself:
-* TeX compiler: pdfTeX 1.40, below 1.30 some of the packages will not work.
+* TeX compiler: recent pdfTeX, below 1.30 some of the packages will not work.
 * An up-to-date LaTeX installation is recommended.
 * Additional packages can be necessary, e.g. I had to install language/armenian, fonts/tipa, fonts/wsuipa, fonts/fc,
   fonts/utopia, fonts/greek/cbfonts, ...
   Probably TeX Live would be a good idea (I haven't tested).
-* Some packages of mine I haven't updated yet (hyperref, ...).
 * Some new packages of mine I will put on CTAN, but at time of writing, they aren't available yet.
 * PDF post-processing, I have used two steps: